 The legacy of slavery still permeates South Africa today.
 Pumla Gqola’s superb and ground-breaking study What Is Slavery To Me?
 Postcolonial/Slave Memory in Post-apartheid South Africa (Wits, 2010) takes up the challenge of articulating the pertinence of this period for the present.
 My book, Regarding Muslims: from Slavery to Post-apartheid (Wits, 2014), examines the place of Muslims in the confluence of slavery and the making of race and sex in South Africa.

 Seen in this light, the slave-holding period is the primal scene for understanding racial and sexual codes in South Africa, and our lack of attention to slavery prevents us from understanding a foundational time in our history.
 What do we miss by doing so?
 The historian Robert Ross writes that “throughout the 180 years of slavery at the Cape, not a single man, slave or free, was convicted for raping a slave woman.”
 The scale of such sexual violence is part of the reason that South Africa continues to experience epidemic levels of sexual violence today.
-Because of the high proportion of male slaves to male colonists, colonial society at the Cape had an intense fear of slave resistance and consequently slaves were disciplined through “the massive use of judicial force” (Ross, 1983, 2) and “violent and extreme” punishment (Worden, 1985, 4).
+Because of the high proportion of male slaves to male colonists, colonial society at the Cape had an intense fear of slave resistance and consequently, slaves were disciplined through “the massive use of judicial force,” to cite Robert Ross, and “violent and extreme” punishment (See Nigel Worden’s work).
 It is striking that a system characterized by such brutal control was portrayed as mild and picturesque.